Nyylpk/uma-android-automation/HOW_IT_WORKS.md

 > [!IMPORTANT]
 > **Trackblazer integration.** Trackblazer's `decideNextAction()` consults `peekDecisionForTurn()` *before* the existing flowchart in [Section 11.1](#111-overview-and-flow-differences).
 When the solver has picked `Race`, the turn defers to the racing flow; when it picks `Train`, the legacy fan-farming heuristic is bypassed so the turn really is a training turn.

+> [!NOTE]
+> **Mandatory career races are auto-locked.** For every scenario other than Trackblazer, the solver loads each character's forced career races from [character_objectives.json](src/data/character_objectives.json) and locks them onto their turns via [MandatoryRaces.kt](android/app/src/main/java/com/steve1316/uma_android_automation/bot/solver/MandatoryRaces.kt).
+For a choice turn (e.g. Oaks vs. Derby) it picks the option that best fits the run's aptitudes.
+These locks override any manual lock on the same turn and cannot be edited or removed in the Settings UI — the solver must schedule them, and the rest of the plan is optimized around them.

 ### 12.2 Architecture

 ```mermaid